TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-rpm.md

 Before starting the portal service, you need to configure the portal.
 Once the rpm package has been installed, the portal configuration file will be located in `/opt/portal/portal.conf`.
 Initially, the config file is filled with the default values.
 The minimal configuration change to start the portal is to add the `LicenseKey` property to the config file.
 The below sample configuration will start the portal on portal 3001 with SQLite as a database, no TLS enabled, and all CMS assets (images, theme files, etc.) are stored in the filesystem.
-You can, however, customize the provided example and make more suitable for your need using [the configuration reference]({{< ref "/product-stack/tyk-enterprise-developer-portal/deploy/configuration" >}}).
+You can, however, customise the provided example and make more suitable for your need using the [configuration]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/configuration" >}}) reference.
 ```json
 {
   "HostPort": 3001,